Borough of Waverley: History

 The new district was named after Waverley Abbey in the parish of Farnham, which was the earliest Cistercian monastery in Britain.

 For the first six years of its existence, the council was based outside the district at the former Hambledon Rural District Council's offices at Bury Fields in Guildford.
 In April 1980, the council moved to purpose-built headquarters at The Burys in Godalming, behind Godalming Borough Hall.
 The district was awarded borough status on 21 February 1984, allowing the chair of the council to take the title of mayor.

+The Borough of Waverley and its council, along with all Surrey districts will be abolished in 2027 as part of ongoing local government restructuring, with the area of Waverley to become part of West Surrey, administered by West Surrey Council.

 Governance

 Waverley Borough Council provides district-level services.
 County-level services are provided by Surrey County Council.
 The whole borough is also covered by civil parishes, which form a third tier of local government.

 The council has shared a chief executive with neighbouring Guildford Borough Council since 2021.

 Political control

-The council has been under no overall control since 2019, being run by a coalition of the Liberal Democrats, Farnham Residents, Labour and Greens.
-The same coalition continues to run the council following the 2023 election.
+The council has been under no overall control since 2019.
+A coalition then formed to run the council, comprising the Liberal Democrats, Farnham Residents, Labour and Greens.
+The same coalition continued to run the council following the 2023 election.
+In February 2026, the Farnham Residents withdrew from the coalition.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: